 What are Local Transfers ?

-Local transfers are powered by RTGS and other electronic local payments systems.The customer uses a domestic transfer to send funds to the remittance providers local bank account in the sending currency.
-The remittance provider does the FX conversion through its network and pays the converted amount at a pre-agreed rate in the destination currency.
+Local transfers are powered by Real Time Gross Settlement (RTGS) and other electronic local payments systems.The customer uses a domestic transfer to send funds to the remittance provider e.g. Wallex.
+Then, the remittance provider does the FX conversion through its network and pays the converted amount at a pre-agreed rate in the destination currency.

 SWIFT transfers involve routing the funds through a network of intermediary banks (up to 3) and each of those intermediaries charge a transaction and/or service fee.
-The intermediary banks also determine their own exchange rates over which the sender has no control.
-Due to the unpredictable nature of the fees and FX margins involved, the final amount to be received by the beneficiary can not be promised.
+Due to the unpredictable nature of the fees and FX margins involved, the final amount to be received by the beneficiary cannot be promised.

-SWIFT transfers thus tend to be more expensive and we recommend that they are initiated only when elaborate documentation is required and cost is not a consideration.
+SWIFT transfers tend to be the more expensive international payments option, so we recommend that you only initiate them when elaborate documentation is required and cost is not a consideration.
 SWIFT is also very useful when transferring large sums of money which may not be supported by local channels.

-Local transfers on the other hand use a network of bank accounts all over the world - with local currencies.
-This process cuts out intermediary banks in the process, saving customers multiple transfer fees and unreasonable bank determined exchange rates.
+For global payments, local transfers use a network of bank accounts from all over the world - with local currencies.
+This process removes the need for intermediary banks, saving customers multiple transfer fees and unreasonable FX rates.

-Local channels will almost always be cheaper than SWIFT channels They cost very little for senders (almost like a local transfer) .
-They are also usually free of any receiving bank charges for receivers and beneficiaries receive their funds in full.
+Local channels can be cheaper than SWIFT channels because they are free of any receiving bank charges for receivers and beneficiaries receive their funds in full.

-They are also getting much faster , especially with Wallex , as we are continuously strengthening our payments network and offer even near real time transfers through them.
+They are also getting much faster, especially with Wallex, as we are continuously strengthening our cross-border payments network and offer near real-time transfers through them.

-Having said that, in some cases local channels can be restricted in the currencies supported by the network of the remittance provider.
+Having said that, in some cases, local channels may support less currencies.
+It depends on the the network of the remittance provider.
 They may also have a limit of the amount one can pay out at a time.

-SWIFT Transfers vs Local Transfers: Details Required and Common Mistakes
+SWIFT vs Local Transfers: Details Required and Common Mistakes

 - Full name and address